getindiekit/indiekit/docs/development.md

 npm test
 ```

-To run an individual test, use `node` followed by the path to the test.
+To run a single test suite, use `node` followed by the path to the test.
 For example:

 ```sh
 node packages/indiekit/test/index.js
 ```

-## Test coverage
+### Test coverage

 The project aims to achieve close to 100% test coverage.
 You can check code coverage by running the following command: